Kürtőskalács: Baking process

 that does not contain salt, cheese, meat or other non-confectionery ingredients.

 Among pastries that are most closely related to kürtőskalács, the Transylvanian Saxon Baumstriezel has a cylinder shape, rather than a helix.
-Skalicky Trdelnik from Slovakia (formerly Upper Hungary), as well as Trdlo/Trdelnice/Trdelnik from the Czech–Moravian region, differ from kürtőskalács in that there is no caramel sugar glaze applied to their surface.
+Skalický trdelník from Slovakia (formerly Upper Hungary), as well as trdlo/trdelnice/trdelník from the Czech–Moravian region, differ from kürtőskalács in that there is no caramel sugar glaze applied to their surface.

 Foreign names

 Neighboring nations have their own names for the cake.
 Amongst Saxons, who earlier dwelt in Transylvania, the literal translation of the word kürtőskalács, or Schornsteinkuchen, became popular.
-Poles and Romanians use both the phonetic transcription of the word kürtőskalács and the translation of the adjective – noun cluster of magyar kalács or székely kalács (Kurtoszkalacz or Wegierski kolacz and respectively Colac Secuiesc or Cozonac Secuiesc).
+Poles use the phonetic transcription of the word kürtőskalács and the translation of the adjective – noun cluster of magyar kalács or székely kalács (Kurtoszkalacz or węgierski kołacz and Romanians respectively use Cozonac Secuiesc, indicating it as a sweet treat similar to the much familiar Cozonac and its origin in the Szekler community of Transylvania).
 Other versions use either a phonetic transcription of the entire compound word (Kurtosh Kalach), or a phonetic transcription of the cluster's first element, such as "Kurtosh" for kürtős followed by a translation of its second element, such as "cake" for kalács.
+The German name for the pastry is Baumstriezel.